Transgender student and housing at George Fox University

 George Fox Housing Policy

 Providing appropriate housing for transgender students continues to be a challenge at religious and non-religious institutions across the country.
-George Fox University has a two-year required, single-sex dorm policy it has developed in light of its religious convictions.
+George Fox University generally has a two-year required, single-sex dorm policy it has developed in light of its religious convictions.
 It has the discretion to assign all students to appropriate housing.
 Common residence halls are single-sex, defined anatomically.
-We are committed to residential access, and it is consistent with our beliefs and our community values that a presurgical transgendered person will be provided on-campus housing in appropriate alternative housing well-connected to the residential community.
-That person also has the option to live off campus.
+We are committed to residential access, and it is consistent with our beliefs and our community values that a transgender student will be offered on-campus housing well-connected to the residential community.

 Challenging and changing complexities

 The changing nature of the discussion of gender and sex has created complexities that colleges, religious and nonsectarian, have found challenging.

 Enacted in Congress in 1972, Title IX prohibits all discrimination “on the basis of sex” in education institutions that receive Title IV funds.
 Until very recently, education institutions in the United States have defined sex (gender) in terms of the biological differences that differentiate men from women.